Nicholas1023/computer/README.md

 # Nicholas's 1-Bit Logic Gate Computer
-A 1-bit computer built by Nicholas (My first PCB!) (@Nicholas1023 on the Hack Club Slack) that uses NOR and NOT gates as its processor, Push buttons as input, and LEDs as output.
+Hello I am Nicholas (@Nicholas1023 on the Hack Club Slack), and this is my first PCB, which A 1-bit computer that uses NOR and NOT gates as its processor, Push buttons as input, and LEDs as output.
 ## 3D View
 ![3D View](https://raw.githubusercontent.com/Nicholas1023/computer/refs/heads/main/3D_View.png)<br>**Board size: 53.55x49.05 mm**<br>**Note:** The processor symbol next to the transistors is not a component.
 ## PCB Layout